The Water Dancer: Background

 Coates began writing the novel around 2008 and 2009.
 He had recently finished his first memoir, The Beautiful Struggle, and was encouraged by his agent to write fiction.
 At the time, Coates was extensively researching slavery and the Civil War.
-He was influenced by author E. L. Doctorow and "how he almost reinvented history; he made history his in a certain kind of way".
+At the end of The Water Dancer, Coates adds an author's note, listing Peter and William Still as the inspiration for the characters in the White family.
+Coates was influenced by author E. L. Doctorow and "how he almost reinvented history; he made history his in a certain kind of way".
 Coates cited Doctorow's novels Ragtime (1975) and Billy Bathgate (1989) as early influences and recalled later reading The Waterworks.
 He was also influenced by his childhood love of comic books and, in general, the concept of heroes.
 While researching the Civil War, he was frustrated with how "a lot of the people who were held up as heroic were in fact straight-up white supremacists."
 Coates worked on the novel for a decade in "various degrees".